Black & White Accounting Limited T/As Black and White Chartered Certified Accountants

 6 Investment services

-6.1 Investment business is regulated under the Financial Services and Markets Act 2000.
+6.1 Investment business is regulated under the Financial Services and Markets Act 2000 and Financial Services Act 2012.
+We are not authorised by the Financial Conduct Authority or Prudential Regulation Authority.

-6.2 If, during the provision of professional services to you, you need advice on investments, including insurances, we may have to refer you to someone who is authorised by the Financial Services Authority or licensed by a Designated Professional Body as we are not.
+6.2 As we are licensed by ACCA we may be able to provide certain investment services that are complementary to, or arise out of, the professional services we are providing to you including non-insurance investment activities.
+If, however, during the provision of professional services to you, you need advice on investments for which we are not licenced, including insurances, we may have to refer you to someone who is authorised by the Financial Conduct Authority or Prudential Regulation Authority.

 7 Commissions or other benefits